-11.9 Transgressions during any assessment opportunity
+11. 10 Transgressions during any assessment opportunity

-- 11.9.1 Students commit a transgression when - (a) they commit plagiarism; - (b) during a formal assessment opportunity, students are in possession of any book, cell phone, or electronic device that has not been switched off, memorandum, notes in any form whatsoever, or any papers, documents or database equipment, except for access to such answer books or other books, papers or documents that the invigilator has supplied or access to such other sources that the invigilator authorised as per instructions of the examiner; - (c) students help or attempt to help other students, or obtain help or attempt to obtain help from other students, or obtain help or attempt to obtain help from any source of information, with the exception of explicitly approved sources as permitted by the assessor;

-- (d) students help other students to commit an offence (also considering that students are under an obligation to take all reasonable measures to ensure that other students do not have access to their work); - (e) students have unauthorised information stored on a pocket calculator, cellphone or any other device brought into the assessment venue, whether or not they have had the opportunity to access such information; - (f) students cause a disturbance in the proximity of, or inside the assessment venue, or conduct themselves in an improper or unbecoming manner; - (g) students disregard the instructions of invigilators or assessors; - (h) students pose as other students. - 11.9.2 Persons who are not registered for a relevant module and are present in an assessment venue with the intention of taking part in the assessment are guilty of fraud and may face disciplinary procedures or legal action. - 11.9.3 Executive Deans of Faculties can initiate disciplinary procedures in certain cases.
-They may implement disciplinary procedures with regard to alleged transgressions in class assessments, assignments, tasks and essays as well as undisciplined behavior towards academic or administrative staff.
+- 11.10.1 Students commit a transgression when - (a) they commit academic misconduct; - (b) during a formal assessment opportunity, students are in possession of any book, cellphone, or electronic device that has not been switched off, memorandum, notes in any form whatsoever, or any papers, documents or database equipment, except for access to such answer books or other books, papers or documents that the invigilator has supplied or access to such other sources that the invigilator authorised as per instructions of the examiner; - (c) students help or attempt to help other students, or obtain help or attempt to obtain help from other students, or obtain help or attempt to obtain help from any source of information, with the exception of explicitly approved sources as permitted by the assessor: - (d) students help other students to commit an offence (also considering that students are under an obligation to take all reasonable measures to ensure that other students do not have access to their work); - (e) students have unauthorised information stored on a pocket calculator, cellphone or any other device brought into the assessment venue, whether or not they have had the opportunity to access such information; - (f) students cause a disturbance in the proximity of, or inside the assessment venue, or conduct themselves in an improper or unbecoming manner; - (g) students disregard the instructions of invigilators or assessors; - (h) students pose as other students. - 11.10.2 Persons who are not registered for a relevant module and are present in an assessment venue with the intention of taking part in the assessment are guilty of fraud and may face disciplinary procedures or legal action. - 11.10.3 Executive Deans or their delegated authority of Faculties can initiate disciplinary procedures in certain cases.
+They may implement disciplinary procedures with regard to alleged transgressions in class assessments, assignments, tasks and essays as well as undisciplined behaviour towards academic or administrative staff.

-11.10 Irregularities during participation in summative assessment and practical opportunities
+11. 11 Irregularities during participation in summative assessment, practical opportunities and online assessments